meilisearch/documentation/guides/advanced_guides/configuration.md

 The directory path where MeiliSearch will create snapshots.

-If this command is not provided, snapshoting is deactivated.
+If this command is not called, snapshoting is deactivated.

 ### Snapshot interval